 A former contributing author for The Glenn Gould Foundation and the creator of Glenn Gould 905: A Triple Birthday Multi-Media Celebration for the Chamber Music Society of Mississauga, Penny is deeply influenced by Glenn Gould, in particular his radio documentaries and the moral fibre of his pursuit of ecstatic experiences through sound.
 In her blog, Further North, Penny has written a series of articles that seek to humanize Gould by way of amusing references to various aspects of media, story-telling and pop culture.

-Additionally, Penny has transcribed archived audio footage for the International Piano Archives at the University of Maryland (IPAM) and is on the board of directors for the Chamber Music Society of Mississauga.
-Penny is currently working on a book about the teaching legacy of her former teacher, Constance Keene.
+Penny has transcribed archived audio footage for the International Piano Archives at the University of Maryland (IPAM) and has recently begun composing pieces for piano four-hands.
+Additionally, she is working on a book about her teacher, the late American pianist, Constance Keene.
+Penny is also a member of the board of directors for The Chamber Music Society of Mississauga.